 …

-Note the uncertainty ‘u’ may not be present!
+Note the uncertainty ‘u’ may not be present if the quantity does not need it (e.g. window type for FFT)!

+Rules for naming the input quantities:

+Each algorithm will receive the predefined mandatory parameters listed in the table below.

+Each algorithm may receive custom correction quantities from the TWM corrections loader under names defined by the user.

-Each algorithm may have any number of custom parameters that are entered by the user, such as window type, etc.
+Each algorithm may have any number of custom parameter-quantities that are entered by the user on runtime, such as window type, etc.

+Note the names of the custom quantities and parameters must not collide with the predefined names of the mandatory parameters!

 Each algorithm will automatically receive following quantities from the TWM system: